outfox/fennecs/www/cookbook/staples/3Body.md

 ### Trisolarians, Trishmolarians ...

-`1:N` and `N:M` relations with Entities continuously influencing each other in complex ways have always been a challenge to model in Entity Component Systems!
+`1:N` and `N:M` relations with Entities continuously influencing each other in complex ways have always been a challenge to model in Entity-Component Systems!

 This drawback often affects typical gameplay scenarios such as characters following leaders, flocking, gravitational simulations, group threat/safety assessments, and more.
 ::: details :neofox_think: PAWS FOR THOUGHT: Wanna know why it's difficult?